 NEXT STEPS Enroll in Janet’s free mini-course to learn more about what it takes to become an excellent, well-paid transcriptionist.

 All businesses need bookkeepers — even mine!
 I don’t have time to manage all the people I have to pay for what, what payments have come in, nor do I have time to sort through all my receipts and attach them to my FreshBooks account as expenses.

 Did you know well-trained bookkeepers can earn up to $75 per hour for their services?
 The key is niche marketing: don’t market to everyone; instead, narrow down your niche to orthodontists or life coaches.
 Become “The Life Coach Bookkeeper.”

 The catch?
 To be successful, you have to know what you’re doing.
 We can’t really call that a catch, though, because if you’ve never done any bookkeeping work before and don’t know how to network properly and find your clients, it’s gonna be awfully hard to get even $7 an hour, much less $75.
 This is a situation where training from an expert truly pays off.

-NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Academy is the guru for all things bookkeeping businesses.
-Check out his free 3-week course to learn more about starting your own bookkeeping business.
+NEXT STEPS Certified Public Accountant Ben Robinson of Bookkeeper Business Launch is the guru for all things bookkeeping businesses.
+Check out his free 3-part course to learn more about starting your own bookkeeping business.

 High-Paying Job #4: Virtual Assisting

-This may surprise you, but I’ve currently got more than FIVE virtual assistants helping me run my blog and my course.
+This may surprise you, but I’ve currently got more than NINE virtual assistants helping me run my blog and my course.